| |

 Both your credit report and credit score are important for two reasons:

-1) Monitor your credit report to prevent identity theft
+1) Identity Theft: monitor your credit report to prevent identity theft

 Your credit report is an important piece of information about your finances that all lenders examine.
-If you ever plan to purchase or lease a home, car, or need a second mortgage, your credit score will be checked by the lenders.
+If you ever plan to purchase or lease a home, car, or need a second mortgage, the lenders will check your credit score.

 Credit scores are called FICO (Fair Isaac and Co) after the company that developed the scoring system.
 The higher your FICO, the better the rate.
 If your credit score is too low, you are considered a credit risk and will have a more difficult time finding a lender or the rate will be high.